 - Talk to your employer.
 Let your manager know your needs related to caregiving.
 Make it clear that you are committed to your job and want to find ways to remain productive.

 - Resist isolation.
 Find support in and out of work.
 Join community caregiver groups for emotional support, and seek out local resources for help.
 Take advantage of resources, such as Lotsa Helping Hands, to coordinate caregiving tasks within your family and support network.

 - Take care of yourself so that you can take care of others.
 As often as you can, get enough sleep.
 Eat sensibly, use alcohol in moderation, and exercise.
 Take a break when the pressure gets too great, even if it’s just a hot bath or a short walk.
 Walking with a buddy can cover two needs at once—friendship and exercise.

 Know Your Rights

 Consult with human resources about what you are entitled to under the law.
+In case of appeal, more descriptive information casino 20 euro startguthaben ohne einzahlung.
 The Family Medical Leave Act (FMLA) requires large employers to provide up to 12 weeks of unpaid time off with job protection when workers must care for a sick or injured parent.
 Some states have extended this coverage to include small businesses as well.